Edison International (EIX) Shares Soar Above 1-Year High

 EIX’s Market Performance

-The stock of Edison International (EIX) has seen a 1.75% increase in the past week, with a -6.39% drop in the past month, and a 0.60% gain in the past quarter.
-The volatility ratio for the week is 2.35%, and the volatility levels for the past 30 days are at 2.09% for EIX.
-The simple moving average for the past 20 days is -0.23% for EIX’s stock, with a 3.62% simple moving average for the past 200 days.
+The stock of Edison International (EIX) has seen a -0.77% decrease in the past week, with a -5.63% drop in the past month, and a 0.07% gain in the past quarter.
+The volatility ratio for the week is 1.62%, and the volatility levels for the past 30 days are at 2.04% for EIX.
+The simple moving average for the past 20 days is 0.94% for EIX’s stock, with a 2.89% simple moving average for the past 200 days.

 Analysts’ Opinion of EIX